Caroline Calloway: Workshops

-Forthcoming publications

-In April 2020, Calloway announced that she would publish a response to an essay Beach wrote about her.

-Calloway announced in December 2019 that she would publish a memoir, Scammer, that would be printed on demand and shipped in spring 2020.
-She subsequently stated on her website that because of delays in production, she would instead be combining her blog, "I Am Caroline Calloway", with her manuscript for Scammer instead, allowing her to expand the essay into three parts.
-In July 2020, Calloway announced that the book was estimated to ship by 31 August 2020.
-Scammer did not ship on 31 August 2020, and Calloway has not provided any writing, publishing, or shipping updates.

-Sex work
+I Was Caroline Calloway article (2019) and response (2020)

+In September 2019, Beach wrote an essay for The Cut, "I Was Caroline Calloway", chronicling her friendship with Calloway and disclosing that she had ghostwritten a number of the Instagram captions credited to Calloway and collaborated with her to produce a subsequent book proposal.
+The article went viral, becoming The Cuts most-read story of 2019.

+In April 2020, Calloway published a response to Beach's essay, titled I am Caroline Calloway, published in several installments.
+The article was self-published behind a paywall to raise funds via Direct Relief for medical workers and first responders treating coronavirus patients.
+As of April 2020, Calloway had raised close to $50,000.

+Scammer (2023 book)

+Calloway's first book Scammer was released in June 2023 through her website.Scammer has received generally positive reviews, with Becca Rothfeld of the Washington Post calling Scammer "gloriously opulent" and Kitty Grady of Vogue writing that Scammer "welcomes Caroline onto the scene as a new character: that of a deft and funny writer".
+Tyler Foggatt from The New Yorker called the book "funny, engaging, and full of genuine insight" and Zara Afthab from Dazed dubbed it a "dazzling debut".

+A more critical review by Charlie Squire for i-D describes Calloway's attempts to clear her name and address her scandals "unstimulating" and says that the book is "fatally mediocre in the middle".
+However, Squire's review ends positively, praising Calloway's "hazy, modernist writing", concluding:

+OnlyFans

 In 2020, Calloway created an OnlyFans account, promising videographic and photographic content containing nudity.
 She alleged in interviews that her intention to enter the adult entertainment industry had been planned by Playboy, and that the magazine had commissioned a photo shoot of her dressed as a student in a library.
-When asked, the magazine stated, "Playboy does not have and did not have any photo shoot planned with Caroline Calloway."
+When asked, the magazine stated: "Playboy does not have and did not have any photo shoot planned with Caroline Calloway."
 Calloway has described her sex work as "emotionally poignant, softcore cerebral porn."
 Her content includes cosplay of characters from children's movies such as Harry Potter, Matilda and Beauty and the Beast, and partially undressed photographs of herself captioned with details of her father's autopsy.

-She posted her projected income from sex work on her Twitter account in May 2020, leading to criticism about her failure to recognize difficulties faced by sex workers, as well as her attempts to distance herself from sex work.
+In May 2020, Calloway posted on Twitter a projected yearly income of $223,800 from her OnlyFans content, leading to criticism about her failure to recognize difficulties faced by sex workers, as well as her attempts to distance herself from sex work.

-Instagram incidents

-In April 2020, Calloway was criticised for posting a tweet with an antisemitic cartoon, with a caption mocking Beach, her former ghostwriter.
-Calloway later deleted and apologized for the tweet.
-Calloway further attracted criticism after she liked and shared a suggestion on social media that she should dress up as Anne Frank for her OnlyFans account.

-Calloway also attracted criticism for posting an image of Japanese shunga (erotic art) on her Instagram, which depicted a woman copulating with a bat.
-Calloway captioned the image, "the first human case of the corona outbreak, but make it porn," attracting criticism for engaging in the promotion of stereotypes about Asian cultures, particularly in the context of heightened racism and xenophobia during the COVID-19 pandemic.